obox-systems/demo_browser_extention/README.md

 I used a `wasm-bindgen` crate to compile functions from Rust module into a wasm file.
 I also used a `web-sys` crate to get the information about the URLs of all opened tabs of the browser.

+It can be used to get a list of all open tabs in your browser and will be useful if you have a lot of tabs open and want to find a particular one.

 ## How to run

 1. Install [Rust](https://rustup.rs/)